savoirfairelinux/building-inclusive-open-source-software/README.md

 ## Disclaimer

-The view presented in this training solely engage the originals authors.
-They don't represent the positioning of Olvid and Jami and don't engage them in any way.
+The views on accessibility and inclusiveness which are presented in this training solely engage the originals authors.

 # Resources
 [The editable file of how to navigate this training](resources/navigateThroughTheTrainingV2.crswap)